-Inherent in managing risks and costs, while maximizing server reliability and availability, is the need for the right systems management tools.
+Inherent in managing IT assets is the need for the right systems management tools.
 Effective systems management can be a complex undertaking and difficult to achieve without the right tools.
 It requires specialized hardware, software and firmware working together to form a comprehensive solution.
 Servers, professional workstations, desktop and mobile computers, network adapters, network operating systems, and other network computing components all have to be designed to cooperate in this regard.
 Few server vendors have the technical skills needed to develop and integrate all aspects of systems management.

 IBM is an industry leader in this area because we provide systems management features that give the administrator the tools needed to effectively plan for, deploy, manage, support and retire networked clients and servers.
-The threefold IBM systems management strategy is fundamental to our efforts to help you reduce your total cost of ownership.
-Our strategy is to:
+The powerful, award-winning1 IBM Director software suite, in conjunction with other IBM systems management tools, offers you the ability to manage all of your Intel-based systems-IBM and non-IBM-easily and efficiently.
+This paper describes these tools and how they can help you solve your systems management concerns.